michellexliu/100-days-of-code/log.md

 **Today's Progress**: Made a notes app to practice React.
 ![Image of notes app](/pics/day11.jpg)

 **Thoughts:** I think I am starting to get the hang of React!
-Started using functional components instead of class components and I think functional components definitely make a lot more sense to me.
+Started using function components instead of class components and I think function components definitely make a lot more sense to me.

 ### Day 12: November 7, 2020

 **Today's Progress**: Learned about React hooks and states + made a few simple websites to practice them.
 **Thoughts:** I think states are starting to make more sense to me!
-Hooks with functional components felt more intuitive to me now than with states using class componenets w/ the tic tac toe program.
+Hooks with function components felt more intuitive to me now than with states using class componenets w/ the tic tac toe program.